-- Cloning Blues: Turns out Soko and Keito aren't reincarnations, but clones.
+- Clone Angst: Turns out Soko and Keito aren't reincarnations, but clones.
 Takao is originally also thought to be this.
 Soko goes through worry about just being a copy that can be "re-done" if she dies, but eventually grows into just being herself and not Soryu.

 - Color-Coded for Your Convenience: Soryu is Blue, Suzaku is Red, Byakko is White and Genbu is Black.
 The colors appear multiple times, in terms of their flames' color or the name of their respective Sanctuary or the Seal placed upon them, needed to gain entry.

 - Death of a Child: The Oni do breed and Oni children are seen later on and some die.
 Soko is horrified when Akira is torturing and willing to kill an Oni child for the sake of gaining information.

 - Decapitation Required: The only way to properly kill an Oni is to cut the head off.

 - Deliberate Injury Gambit: Soko pulls this on the Black Demon Mask, when they are trying to get to Genbu's Sanctuary.
 She allows the Demon Mask to impale her on its long horn, but keeps it there steadily and tells it that she will only let him go if it will take them to the inner part of the Sanctuary.